Teaching Tu B’Shevat in classrooms without borders

 Spring has sprung in Israel, marked by almond blossoms and Tu Bishvat The Jewish holiday of Tu Bishvat begins as the sun sets on the 7th of February 2012.
 This holiday has its origins in some ecologically-focused passages in the Talmud.
 Deuteronomy 14:22-29 requires that one tenth of all that a field produces in a […]

-As Karin has reminded us, Tu B’Shvat (the new year holiday for the trees) is coming up in a couple weeks.
-This means that many people are gathering dried fruits and nuts (in a squirrel-like fashion), but it also means that others are planning a Tu B’Shvat seder.
+Tu B’Shvat (the Jewish new year holiday for the trees) happens in late winter.
+This means that many people are gathering dried fruits and nuts (in a squirrel-like fashion), but it also means that others are planning a Tu B’Shvat seder or meal.
 What is a Tu B’Shvat seder?
-The […]
+The tradition of the Tu B’Shvat […]

 Our resourceful friends at the Bedouin NGO Bustan are refusing to allow the current tension in the South of Israel affect them.
 Despite having to cancel some tree planting dates due to the war and the related school closures, they have upped sticks to Tel Aviv and are organising a benefit evening this coming wednesday […]